 - This bill will grow the number and income of food businesses in our state, capturing greater tax revenue for our state.

 - This bill will keep more food dollars local and support local businesses.
 In a recent survey by Illinois Stewardship Alliance, an overwhelming majority of cottage food producers prioritize purchasing ingredients from neighboring farms and businesses.

-- This bill will build rural economies.
+- This bill will build rural economies by growing rural businesses and keeping food dollars in rural economies.
 In a recent survey by Illinois Stewardship Alliance, over 1/2 of all cottage food producers live in rural areas.